Arios39/Machine-Learning/README.md

 # Machine-Learning
 Intro to Machine Learning
-Learn the core ideas in machine learning, and build first models.
+Learn the core ideas in machine learning, and building first models.